-On November 8th, 2016, while the whole India was busy in wrapping up their busy day, Prime Minster of India, Mr. Narendra Modi made an announcement that left over 1.3 billion people shocked and stunned.
+On November 8th, 2016, while the whole India was busy in wrapping up their busy day, Prime Minster of India, Mr Narendra Modi made an announcement that left over 1.3 billion people shocked and stunned.
 Mr Modi banned Rs.
 1000 and Rs.
 500 notes with almost immediate effect.
 The news spread like wildfire and people were on streets with a bunch of questions in mind.
-For most of the people, the biggest worry was reserved currency that suddenly became obsolete.
+For most of the people, the biggest worry was the reserved currency that suddenly became obsolete.

 By the wee hours of the day, it has become clear that Rs.
 500 and Rs.
 1000 notes would no longer be accepted from the very next day.
 Though the government made it clear that people can exchange their old currency for the new one from banks starting from 10th of November, people queued up at Petrol bunk, Bank ATMs to disburse the money that suddenly became too heavy on their pocket.

 It was the dawn of the new financial era in India on November 9, 2016.
-By now it was clear that people can exchange their Rs 1000 and Rs.
-500 notes with the new notes without losing a single penny.
+By now it was clear that people can exchange Rs 1000 and Rs 500 notes with the new notes without losing a single penny.
 However, to implement the whole process and make the new process seamlessly integrated, banks and ATM are declared shut for two days, leaving many with no cash.

 There are hundreds of thousands are people who are eagerly awaiting for 10th November when the banks across the country will reopen to accept the obsoleted currency notes.
 You can expect a massive crowd and long queues at banks.
 You can either wait for days to avoid the rush or be a part of the rush.

 Before you decided to hit the bank, there are few strict guidelines charted out by the government of India, and not many are aware of that.
 Failing to comply with these guidelines, the obsoleted currency notes would not be honoured by banks, and you may end up wasting your priceless time and efforts.